ng-girls/todo-list-tutorial-french/component.md

 template: ``,
 ```

-Notice the **backticks** - they are used to define Template Literals, which are new in JavaSript \(ES6\).
+Notice the **backticks** - **\` **- they are used to define Template Literals, which are new in JavaScript \(ES6\).
 This way you can define multi-line strings.
 They have another cool ability: to easily use JavaScript variables and expressions within the string \(with no relation to Angular binding expressions in the template\).
 Read about it in the [MDN documentation](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).

 Make sure you replace `templateUrl` with `template` and don't forget the comma in the end of the line.

-Now copy the entire template from `app.component.html` and paste it between the backticks.
-We'll reformat the code a bit to have it easier on the eye:
+Now instead of taking the content from the original template, we'll insert a more simple template which we can work with.
+When the curser is between the backticks press Enter and insert the HTML template:

 ```js
 template: `